Obstructing? Need Help Now!

 SOME MEDICATIONS MAY HELP

-Ask your doctor if s/he feels comfortable prescribing LEVSIN SL.
+Ask your doctor if s/he feel comfortable prescribing LEVSIN SL.
 We often find this effective for decreasing intestinal spasm.
-SL stands for “sub-lingual” meaning “under the tongue” so it gets into your body quickly.
+SL stands for “sub-lingual,” meaning “under the tongue,” so it gets into your body quickly.
 It may be useful to have in your pocket and available whenever your gut is in spasm.
-We have not witnessed any negative side-effects, but ask your MD.
+We have not witnessed any negative side effects, but ask your MD.
 Another medication used to decrease intestinal spasm is DONNATAL.
 Again, consult your MD; either medication requires a physician’s prescription.

 REQUEST A JUVENILE N-G TUBE